dmitriz/dental-routine/tools-and-products.md

 - After brushing at night (fluoride)
 - After flossing or tongue cleaning (herbal)

-### What to Avoid
+### What to Avoid with Mouthwash

 - Frequent use of alcohol-based rinses (drying effect)
-- Rinsing with water immediately after using fluoride mouthwash (wait at least 30 minutes to ensure effectiveness)
+- Avoid rinsing with water immediately after fluoride mouthwash; wait at least 30 minutes for full benefit.
 - Eating or drinking for at least 30 minutes after using fluoride products

 ---